AnnemiL-experimental/Uniaxial-Characterization-and-Hyperelastic-Modeling-of-Soft-Materials/README.md

 _A study integrating uniaxial material testing with hyperelastic constitutive modeling._

-This repository serves as a technical writing sample and research artifact, containing the complete analysis pipeline for a biomechanics laboratory study that characterizes the large-deformation mechanical behavior of a silicone elastomer and porcine skeletal Muscle under uniaxial tension and compression.
+This repository serves as a technical writing sample and research artifact, containing the complete analysis pipeline for a biomechanics laboratory study that characterizes the large-deformation mechanical behavior of a silicone elastomer and porcine skeletal muscle under uniaxial tension and compression.
 The goal is to demonstrate a complete scientific workflow spanning experiment, data processing, constitutive modeling, and technical writing.

 # Highlights